BugSnag Alternatives

 Strengths

-• +Bundle of crash + APM + RUM at $59/mo
+• +Bundle of crash plus APM plus RUM on one platform

 • +Unlimited users on Team tier

-• +All Raygun products in one platform
+• +All Raygun products billed under one contract

 Trade-offs